-Do you have any upper/lower age limits for admission to the community?
+Do you have any lower/upper age limits for admission to the community?

 Do you have any educational requirements for admission to the community?

-You have to have at least a high school diploma.
+You have to have at least a high school diploma or equivalent.
 Any other education is valuable but not necessary.

 Do you accept formerly married women, i.e. divorced or widowed?